-The Trust reports that it has been required to pay a total of £12,117 in the year to the 31 August 2021 to Norfolk County Council for outsourced trade union facility time.
-This figure is calculated on student numbers and was based, pro rata (dependent on the time of joining the Trust) at 4,254 students on roll.
-This cost does include some discount, however will increase with escalating student numbers.
+The Trust reports that it has been required to pay a total of £12,407 in the year to the 31 August 2022 to Norfolk County Council for outsourced trade union facility time.
+This figure is calculated on student numbers and was based, pro rata (dependent on the time of joining the Trust) at 4,241 students on roll.
+This cost includes an 8% discount, however will increase with escalating student numbers.